Bail granted for two men accused of assault of QIH director Kevin Lunney

 Two other men are facing trial alongside Mr O’Reilly and Mr Redmond.
 Alan O’Brien (39), of Shelmalier Road, East Wall, Dublin 3 and a fourth man who cannot be named for legal reasons are both also charged with false imprisonment and assault causing serious harm to Mr Lunney on the same occasion.

-Mr O’Reilly and Mr Redmond were granted bail until their trial date, which is expected to last between eight and 12 weeks.
-The case is in for mention before Special Criminal Court on June 10th.
+Mr O’Reilly and Mr Redmond were granted bail until their trial, which is expected to last between eight and 12 weeks.